hundredrabbits/thebook/north_pacific_logbook.md

     Distance to Victoria: 7,153 km (3868 nm)

 ##### 0300
 Devine has been devouring books.
-He finished Dante's Purgatorio, Don Quixote and is now nearly done with One-Straw Revolution.
+He finished Dante's *Purgatorio*, Cervante's *Don Quixote* and is now nearly done with *One-Straw Revolution* by Masanobu Fukuoka.
 It is rare nowadays for us to have so many consecutive hours of no plans, no work and no social obligations, it is too easy to go through books, but I also suspect that Devine is a fast reader.
 He spends his entire night shifts standing on the companionway stairs, Kindle in hand, rope in the other.
 His brain must be whirring hard because he ate two pitas last night.

 ##### 0600
 We have a foot pump in the galley, with a pedal pushing against the pump to draw out water.
 One of the two pegs securing the pedal to the pump broke yesterday—not an easy fix.
 We have a spare pedal, but the fitting requires removing both the intake and outtake hoses, not very convenient.
 It is hard to do a good seal, as the hoses are old, and this late into the trip I don't want to risk losing any water due to leaks.
 I did a temporary fix, with a rope wrapping around the top of the pedal to a pipe running underneath it, this helps keep the broken peg down, and I also added tape pulling the pedal forward to even it out.
-It's working well, so far!
-Let's hope it holds.
+It's working well so far, let's hope it holds.

 ##### 1100
 After coffee, comes soba.
 Devine prepares soba for lunch with wasabi and TVP.
 We cook them in so little water that they absorb it all.
 It results in soba covered in a gooey secretion that soba masters would shame us for, but we're okay with it, it tastes delicious and there is no waste.
 Soba masters don't have to worry about water, we have a good excuse.